reusee/domui/README.md

 * Dependent reactive system for both view and state management
   + Conceptually unify view component and state management
   + No hooks, redux, recoil, mobx ...
+* Auto and efficient DOM tree updating
+  + Based on virtual DOM diff and patch

 ## Prerequisites